xbchen82/lrssrtc/README.md

 the code of lrssrtc

-### Implementation of our paper "A Novel Spatiotemporal Data Low-rank Imputation Approach for Traffic Sensor Network"
+### Implementation of our paper "A Novel Spatiotemporal Data Low-rank Imputation Approach for Traffic Sensor Network".

 -------------